-All in all, this scheme of class positions and fractions, as the mapping of their relative positions, is the product of theoretical assumptions and substantial analysis of available statistical sources.
-Our final model consists of twelve class fractions, which can be adapted or collapsed, depending on the analysis.
+All-in-all, this scheme of class positions and fractions, as the mapping of their relative position are the product of theoretical assumptions and substantial analysis of available statistical sources.6 Our final model consists of 12 class fractions, which can be adapted or collapsed, depending on the analysis.
 Table 1 shows the categories and Table 2 summarizes the repositioning criteria.
 Positions are categorized on three levels in the vertical axis, in accordance with the total volume of capital.
-On the horizontal axis, positions are differentiated, splitting between those with more cultural than economic capital (on the left), those with more economic than cultural capital (on the right) and those with approximate proportions of capital (at the centre).
-It should be noted that the data suggests professionals and white-collars are closer to the cultural dominants.
-Adapting Bourdieu's principles, and the literature mentioned above, we find similar 'classes on paper' that are adapted to the Portuguese case.
+On the horizontal axis, positions are differentiated, splitting between those with more cultural than economic capital (on the left), those with more economic than cultural capital (on the right), and those with approximate proportions of capital (at the centre).
+It should be noted that the data suggests professionals and white collars are closer to the cultural dominants.
+Adapting Bourdieu's principles, and the literature above mentioned, we find similar "classes on paper" which are adapted to the Portuguese case.
 Therefore, in an effort of knowledge accumulation and comparability, we used and adapted designations from Atkinson (2017) and Hansen et al. (2009).
-Furthermore, this scheme is designed to be applied relationally using, in future work, statistical tools such as MCA (and similar ones).
+Furthermore, this scheme is designed to be applied relationally using, in future work, statistical tools such as multiple correspondence analysis (and similar ones).